Medisolv Blog MIPS Value Pathways (MVPs): Which Path is Right for You?

 What about future pathways?

-As we mentioned earlier, CMS stated that it wants to sunset traditional MIPS reporting after the 2027 performance year and move completely to MVPs.
-That's great if you're done with traditional MIPS reporting and if one of the seven pathways works for you.
-But what if you don't see your specialty in one of those seven?
+As we mentioned earlier, CMS stated that it wants to sunset traditional MIPS reporting sometime in the near future and move completely to MVPs.
+That’s great if you’re done with Traditional MIPS reporting and if one of the pathways works for you.
+But what if you don’t see your specialty in one of those seven?

 Don’t worry.
 CMS has established a process and a set of criteria to open additional pathways before traditional MIPS reporting goes away.